nahidul-fahim/nahidul-fahim/README.md

 ## 🙋‍♂️ About me

-Hey there! 👋 I'm Nahidul Islam, a passionate MERN stack developer with a special love for React.
+Hey there! 👋 I'm Nahidul Islam, a **passionate Front-End Developer with a special love for React**.
 Actively refining my skills with real-world MERN projects, I'm dedicated to staying on the cutting edge of technology.

 <br>